-The deregistration procedure is different in each part of the UK (Scotland, Northern Ireland, England and wales, the Channel Islands and The Isle of Man each has its own procedure) This web site only deals with England and Wales where it is very simple.
+The deregistration procedure is different in each part of the UK (Scotland, Northern Ireland, England, wales, the Channel Islands and The Isle of Man as each has its own procedure) This web site only deals with England and Wales where it is very simple.
 The Law in Wales is only slightly different to that in England.
-The situation in Scotland, Northern Ireland and elsewhere are different.
+The situation in Scotland, Northern Ireland and elsewhere are considerably different.
 For more information see:

 Divorced and Separated Couples (with shared parental responsibility)

 Since December 2003 a father who appears on the birth certificate, regardless of marital status at the time of the birth automatically has parental responsibility.

 The way this works is that both parties have parental responsibility and can exercise it unilaterally.
 So, providing there are no court orders specifically saying that one or other parent cannot do so, either parent can send in a de-registration letter without needing the other parent's consent, in the same way as one parent can consent unilaterally to medical treatment on behalf of their child.

 The other parent could then seek to challenge the decision to remove the child from school by applying for a specific issue order.
 This would be an issue between the two parents and the court, it would not alter the validity of the original de-registration letter as far as the school or local authority are concerned. a successful challenge to a de-registration letter would (or rather could) lead to the parent seeking a new place at the school.
 It would not mean that the initial deregistration was invalid leading to the school having to return the child to the school roll.
 This distinction is important where school places are scarce as the child's place on the school role may have already been taken by another child by the time the courts make a ruling.